Sports in Canada: Wrestling

-Wrestling in Canada is very popular both as a recreational and as a competitive sport, and takes a variety of forms, reflecting Canada's diverse and multicultural makeup.
-At the middle, high school and collegiate level there is a broad-based varsity participation in Freestyle Wrestling and Greco-Roman Wrestling.
-Outside of schools among the general population, the dominant forms of wrestling are Judo, Submission Grappling, Brazilian Jiu-jitsu and Sambo.
-Each of these forms of wrestling was brought to Canada from abroad both by coaches who immigrated to Canada from elsewhere and by students of the sport who studied it overseas and returned with their enthusiasm.
-Examples of famous Canadian wrestlers among these various wrestling sports are such as Daniel Igali for Freestyle Wrestling, Nicolas Gill, Ron Angus and Keith Morgan for Judo, Marc Bocek for both Submission Grappling and Brazilian Jiu-jitsu.
-Canada has a strong showing on the international scene, at world championships and at the Olympics in all these wrestling sports.

 Cycling

-Cycling has increased its participation in the past few years.
-Several new genres of the sport have become popular in Canada, including slopestyle competition, four cross, downhill mountain biking, dirt jumping, and freeride.
-With the sport increasing bikes have also increased in quality and durability.

 Golf

 Golf is a widely enjoyed recreational sport in Canada, and the country boasts several highly rated courses.
 Golf Canada is the governing organization, and has over 1,600 associated member clubs and over 300,000 individual members.
 Golf Canada also conducts the only PGA Tour and LPGA Tour events in Canada, and it also manages the Canadian Golf Hall of Fame.
 PGA Tour Canada (also known as the Canadian Tour), owned and operated by the PGA Tour since late 2012, operates an organization that runs a series of tournaments for professional players.
 In its first season under PGA Tour operation in 2013, it held a qualifying school in California, and followed it with nine tournaments in Canada.
 The 2014 season saw significant expansion.
 Three qualifying schools were held—one in California, another in Florida, and finally in British Columbia.
 The BC qualifier was followed by a series of 12 tournaments, all in Canada.
 The top five money-winners on the tour earn full membership in the following season of the PGA Tour's second-level Korn Ferry Tour.

-Twenty-seven Canadians have won a total of 77 events on the PGA and LPGA tours, combined.
+Twenty-eight Canadians have won a total of 83 events on the PGA and LPGA tours, combined.
 Ontario's Mike Weir won the 2003 Masters Tournament, becoming the first Canadian man to win one of golf's majors.
 The first Canadian to win any recognized major championship was Sandra Post, winner of the 1968 LPGA Championship.
 From 1979 through 2000, the du Maurier Classic (now known as the Canadian Women's Open) was one of the LPGA's four majors.
 The most recent Canadian of either gender to win a major championship was Brooke Henderson, who won the 2016 KPMG Women's PGA Championship and the 2022 Evian Championship.